sbsambado/ca_lizardburden/README.md

+Files are in progress.
+Need to be cleaned up before publishing.

 **Title**: Climate-driven latitudinal variation in juvenile tick seasonality on lizard hosts

 **Authors**: S Sambado, A Sparkman, A Swei, A MacDonald, H Young, J Salomon, A Crews, K Ring, S Copeland & C Briggs